 Sometimes, your PS4 suffers from a random fluke and won't stop starting in safe mode.
 There are several reasons why your PS4 may be stuck this way.
 The problem often revolves around a loose cord or a console update, but other times it's more complex.
 So while you're going through this guide, make sure you test out all of those simple fixes first before you take the route of initializing your entire console.
 After all, while the PS5 is available, it's still hard to get, and if you're still actively gaming on the PS4, you'll need to take care of it as much as possible.

 If you're having trouble with your PS5 starting in Safe Mode, you can follow similar steps.
 You can also access Safe Mode on PS5 by holding the power button until you hear two beeps.

 How to launch Safe Mode

 Note: Do not attempt to launch your PS4 in safe mode if your USB ports are not working.
-After you start your console in safe mode, you will need to sync your controller through a USB port.
-If your USB ports aren't working, you will need to get them fixed before attempting this step.
+After you start your console in safe mode, you need to sync your controller through a USB port.
+If your USB ports aren't working, you will need to fix them before attempting this step.

 - Turn off your PS4.